Model-free inference on extreme dependence via waiting times: Acknowledgments

 \section{Acknowledgments}

 The authors thank Dan Cooley and David Dunson for helpful comments on drafts of this manuscript, and Kristian Lum for assistance in obtaining data for the climatological applications.
-James Johndrow acknowledges funding from the United States National Institute of Environmental Health Sciences, grant numbers ES017436, ES020619, and ES017240.
+James Johndrow acknowledges funding from the United States National Institute of Environmental Health Sciences, grant numbers ES017436, ES020619, and ES017240, as well as the National Science Foundation and National Institutes of Health.
 Robert Wolpert acknowledges funding from United States National Science Foundation, grant numbers SES-1521855 and ACI-1550225.

-\begin{appendix}
+\FloatBarrier \begin{appendix}